StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

   - `Example value`
     - RDS: Database Hello-World
   - `Description`
-    - This is the primary name of the trace within StackState.
-This value will be used to visually identify your StackState component and Trace.
+    - This is the core name of your component and trace in StackState.
+This will be used as the main identifier to spot your component in the Topology Perspective or on the horizontal lines within the Trace Perspective view within a trace.

 {% tabs %}
-{% tab title="Topology View" %}
+{% tab title="Topology Perspective" %}

-**The trace perspective name can be found in the following location**
+**Example of where the trace.perspective.name is displayed within the Topology Perspective**

-1) On the main component screen, Your new component will be labeled with this name.
+1) When you view the Topology Perspective page your component should be visible with this as the primary identifier, as seen within the picture below.

 ![service type](../../../.gitbook/assets/otel_traces_trace_perspective_c.png)

 {% endtab %}
-{% tab title="Topology Properties View" %}
+{% tab title="Topology Perspective - Component properties" %}

-**The trace perspective name can be found in the following location**
+**Example of where the trace.perspective.name is displayed within the Topology Perspective within your component properties**

-1) Click on your component in the StackState Topology view
+1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
-3) The column row with the value 'name' will contain the value you defined, as seen below in the image.
+3) A row with the value `name` will contain the value you defined, as seen below in the image.
-4) Your component will also contain a label called service-name, this will also represent your component name.
+4) Your component will also contain a new label called service-name, this will also represent your component name.

 ![service type](../../../.gitbook/assets/otel_traces_trace_perspective_a.png)

 {% endtab %}
-{% tab title="Trace Perspective View" %}
+{% tab title="Trace Perspective" %}

-**The trace perspective name can be found in the following location**
+**Example of where the trace.perspective.name is displayed within the Trace Perspective**

 1) In your top navigation bar click on the `trace perspective` icon
-2) Find the trace in the list of traces and click on it to expand the trace.
+2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).
-3) You will notice that the an graph line will contain the name of your component
+3) You will notice that a horizontal graph line will contain the name of your component as seen below.

 ![service type](../../../.gitbook/assets/otel_traces_trace_perspective_b.png)